Sinkasha/Reflections/src/site/notes/Reflections Campaign/Encyclopedia - World of Reflections/Encyclopedia - World of Reflections.md

 	- Count Canonbury was investigating this phenomenon
 		- Says it involves the Fae Wild
 		- Count believes dimensional integrity of Fae Wild better than material plane
+	- Related to Nyarlathotep, can we stop it?
 - Is [[Reflections Campaign/Encyclopedia - World of Reflections/Guilds of Faltera/The League of Larcenists\|The League of Larcenists]] going to target [[Reflections Campaign/Encyclopedia - World of Reflections/The Kingdom of Fusilla#Parli\|Parli]]????
+Why?
 - The Fiskov key for the vault in Parli [[Reflections Campaign/Session Notes - Reflections/09 - 4.04.2024 - The Consequences of Our Actions#^06b005\|here]]
 	- Requires two keys, other one is in Parli in the royal castle
 	- [[Reflections Campaign/Encyclopedia - World of Reflections/NPCs/Derrick Fiskov\|Derrick Fiskov]] wants us to return the key to Parli